 Out of these places, our toddler has only been to San Francisco and Paris.
 It’s been fun to show him photos of our family touring around and seeing the same sights as in the book.

-The New York book’s theme is colors, which is my son’s other passion.
+TheĀ theme of the New York book is colors, which is my son’s other passion.
 I’ve always thought of New York as being black and white, so it’s refreshing to see the colorful images.
 My son’s favorite thing to find is the yellow taxi!

-The London book focuses on opposites, which is fun because my son is developing his sense of humor and he likes to say big things are little and vice versa as a joke to see if I will laugh.
+The London book focuses on opposites, which is fun because my son is developing his sense of humor.
+He likes to say big things are little and vice versa as a joke to see if I will laugh.
 It also features a red, double-decker bus!

 And these are some of the prettiest children’s travel books we’ve seen!